Come to a comfortable seat.

 The next one is going to be square.

-To deepen the pose you're going to move your knees closer and your feet further away from each other.
+Is too tight in your hips you might move your knees out a little bit but to deepen the pose you're going to move your knees closer and your feet further away from each other The front leg,

 Whichever one is easier for you to start with,